-However, with the right hiring and onboarding process, you'll soon be able to recruit and hire the best candidates.
-Use the knowledge you've gained about your job candidates throughout the hiring process to make a final decision about who to hire.
-It filters candidates based on hiring needs and makes it easier for recruiters and hiring managers to see how candidates are performing.
-While it's legally risky to allow a candidate's activity on social media to influence your hiring decisions, as that can cause unconscious prejudice or discrimination, it can give you a better picture of the candidate you're interested in hiring.
+Using the knowledge gained about job candidates throughout the hiring process can help employers make a final decision about who to hire.
+Filtering candidates based on hiring needs and tracking their performance can also be beneficial.
+While it's legally risky to allow a candidate's activity on social media to influence your hiring decisions, it can give you a better picture of the candidate you're interested in hiring.
 It's important that everyone involved in the hiring decision is in agreement with the proper hiring process, steps, and communication channels.
 Make sure that the candidate's qualifications make them ideal for the position and use the recommendation as a guarantee that you are making the right hiring decision.

 Whether it's your first hire or your thousandth, you must have a defined process for hiring and onboarding.